 Early Greek Humanism: The Beauty of the Human Form and Essence

-1) In the simplest terms, "humanism" refers to how Greek art and literature -- and art and literature in that tradition -- puts the human experience at the center of events, while in contrast the Hebrews and Christians put God at that center.
+1) In the simplest terms, "humanism" refers to how Greek art and literature -- and art and literature in that tradition -- puts the human experience at the center of events, in contrast the Hebrews and Christians put God at that center.
 Note the Iliad begins and centers around one individual's emotion: "Rage!"

 When we speak of "humanism" we are not talking about a philosophy or religion but rather how this type of literature and culture emphasizes the human experience in all its moral and psychological complexity.
 Homer's treatment of both the Greeks and Trojans represents the best -- and perhaps the starting point -- of this tradition: Agamemnon is a great but flawed king; Hector is the most honorable of the story's heroes (and he is a Trojan, not a Greek), but Achilles, perhaps the least honorable, is really the center of the epic, and despite his flaws -- and maybe perhaps even because of these flaws -- he is still the greatest hero.
 Why?
 Because despite his great, divine gifts, he must still achieve his own humanity, he must struggle toward it, overcoming his weaknesses.

 So while the Hebrews are interested in humans reaching for divine, Godly perfection, the Greek humanists are interested in how each of us must come to grips with, and make the best use of, our inherent human imperfection.
+The Greeks see this struggle as fascinating and beautiful.

 2) Greek Humanism also refers to the Greeks' emphasis on the human body: on Physical Beauty, Athleticism; the Greeks see physical beauty as literally "divine", as godly.
 Our own obsession with sports, and our culture's willingness to bestow massive economic benefits on athletes, comes directly from this legacy.
 The original, Greek Olympics were also literally structured on the chapters of the Iliad and Odyssey that describe athletic events.